Appdynamics/AD-Capital/README.md

 ## AD-Capital

-Appdynamics Transaction Analytics demo application
+Appdynamics Transaction Analytics demo application.

+**PLEASE NOTE: This repository has been recreated.
+If you previously cloned this repository, you should delete the original and re-clone.
+Apologies for any inconveience**

+See [AppDynamics/AD-Capital-Docker](https://github.com/Appdynamics/AD-Capital-Docker) for Docker container support.

 ### Docker
 1. Add AppServerAgent.zip, AnalyticsAgent.zip, Oracle JDK 7 and Maven distros to build directory